 Signs and Symptoms

-Anxiety is diagnosed by a doctor who evaluates the signs and symptoms associated with anxiety, including the mix and severity of symptoms, the context in which they occur, their duration, and their impact on quality of life.
+Depression is diagnosed by a doctor who evaluates the signs and symptoms associated with depression, including the mix and severity of symptoms, the context in which they occur, their duration, and their impact on quality of life.
 We offer a free mental health assessment to help you understand whether symptoms you have are clinically significant.